An opportunity and experience you’ll never forget.

 Our Aquarium-Reptile Complex, commonly referred to as the ARC, is comprised of five distinct ecosystems showcasing over 125 species of aquatic vertebrates and 200 species of aquatic invertebrates in over 80,000 gallons of water.
 Interns, alongside our staff, will provide the highest standards of care for our living collections, conserving biodiversity through careful utilization of all available resources.

 The categories of study during the internship are water chemistry, fish and invertebrate identification, life support systems, veterinary practices, fish disease, and fish and invertebrate husbandry.
 Skill development and learning opportunities in these categories will include the following:

 Each intern will have the opportunity to work with different members of our Aquarium staff learning specific skills and knowledge from the above categories.

 This is an unpaid internship open to undergraduates seeking degrees in biology or related fields.
-Interns must complete at least 160 hours over a minimum of 10 weeks and complete a minimum set of learning objective skills as determined by the staff supervisors.
+Interns must complete at least 160 hours over a minimum of 10 weeks.
 Applicant must be able to work any day of the week, including weekends and holidays.